 Date: February 15 – February 23, 2020

-Approx. $3200 all-inclusive.
-This “all-inclusive” price includes: airfare, hotel accommodation (double occupancy), all meals and beverages, and ground transportation in Mexico.
+$3500 all-inclusive.
+This “all-inclusive” price includes: airfare, insurance, hotel accommodation (double occupancy), all meals and beverages, and ground transportation in Mexico.
+Note: Tuition fees (for students taking this experience for-credit only) would also apply.

 ALES students will additionally be eligible for the Scotiabank Grant of up to $1000 to support this tour.